Raiders of the Lost Ark: Legacy

-Raiders of the Lost Ark has had a lasting impact on popular culture.
+Raiders of the Lost Ark has had a lasting effect on popular culture.
 It is considered a touchstone of modern cinema, creating a film framework still emulated by other films.
 Spielberg has said he considers it the most perfect film of the series because he never wanted to modify it or change anything about it.

 Ford's performance led to his casting in the 1982 science fiction cult classic film Blade Runner.
-Kasdan became one of the most in-demand writers in Hollywood, and helped write Lucas' Star Wars sequel, The Empire Strikes Back (1980).
+Kasdan became one of the most in-demand writers in Hollywood, and helped write Lucas's Star Wars sequel, The Empire Strikes Back (1980).
 Despite opening new opportunities for Allen, she expressed disappointment with the film because her character was motivated more by her relationship with Jones and financial gain than with her father and his obsession with the Ark.
 She unsuccessfully lobbied for rewrites to address this and explore her character further.
 Even so, Allen affirmed that many women and girls had appreciated and been inspired by her character.
 Forty years after the film's release, Allen affirmed she still received positive feedback from young women.
 Shortly after the film's release, Stanley Rader and Robert Kuhn filed a lawsuit against the filmmakers for $210 million alleging the film was based on Ark, a screenplay and unpublished novel by Kuhn.
 The outcome of this lawsuit is unknown.

 The film led to an increase in students studying archaeology, and many modern archaeologists have cited the film as an inspiration.
 Rhys-Davies said he had met over 150 lecturers, professors, and archaeologists who told him their interest in the field began with the film.
-The original Indiana Jones costume hat and jacket were stored indiscriminately after filming, at Lucas' Skywalker Ranch, until 2012.
+The original Indiana Jones costume hat and jacket were stored indiscriminately after filming, at Lucas's Skywalker Ranch, until 2012.
 Nadoolman Landis recovered the items to be exhibited as part of a Hollywood costume display at the Victoria and Albert Museum in London.